chetan630/yolo-object-detection/README.md

 | `IOU_THRESHOLD` | Overlap threshold used by Non-Max Suppression to remove duplicate boxes | `0.45` |
 | `FRAME_WIDTH` / `FRAME_HEIGHT` | Requested webcam capture resolution | `1280` / `720` |

-These are kept as simple constants rather than a separate config file — the project is small enough that a dedicated config layer would add indirection without meaningful benefit.

 ## Performance

 Actual FPS and inference time depend on several factors: